Shimōsa-Manzaki Station

 Shimōsa-Manzaki Station (下総松崎駅, Shimōsa Manzaki-eki) is a passenger railway station in the city of Narita, Chiba, Japan, operated by the East Japan Railway Company (JR East).

 Lines

 Shimōsa-Manzaki Station is served by the Abiko Branch Line of the Narita Line, and is located 27.3 km from the starting point of the Abiko Branch line at Abiko.

 Station layout

 Shimōsa-Manzaki Station has two opposed side platforms connected by a footbridge.
 The station building is a wooden, single-story structure.
-The station is staffed.
+The station is unstaffed, with staff available by intercom.

 Platforms

 History

 Shimōsa-Manzaki Station opened on August 10, 1901 as a station of the Narita Railway Company for both freight and passenger operations.
 On September 1, 1920, the Narita Railway was nationalised, becoming part of the Japanese Government Railway (JGR).
 After World War II, the JGR became the Japanese National Railways (JNR).
 The station was absorbed into the JR East network upon the privatization of JNR on April 1, 1987.
 The station building was repaired and modernized from 2006-2007.